ghubliming/news-factchecker-mcp/README.md

 ## Configuration

-This server requires API keys for Google Gemini and (optionally) NewsAPI for enhanced news search.
+This server requires API keys for Google Gemini and (optionally) NewsAPI for enhanced news search and trending topics.

 1. **Create a `.env` file in the project root:**
    ```env